From university to a startup

 To Figure out what you want to do after university is scary.
 You don’t want to make the wrong decision, yet there is no way of knowing before you try it out.
 This process throws most people in a semi-existential crisis at quite an early age, and questions like “What can I offer?
 What role should work play in my life?
 Do I want a career?
 Does everyone else have everything figured out?” start popping in your mind.
 All these questions might fill up your head and give you a headache, so what you can do is reflect on who you are and how you like to work.

 It was approximately a year ago, when I was a master’s student at the IT-University of Copenhagen, that I started figuring out where I wanted to work after university.
 I had written my thesis project about how to strengthen customer relationships with chatbots and since I found the technology exciting, I was also very eager to work with chatbots after I graduated.

-In this blog post, I will share some of the things I reflected on when I was looking for my first full-time job and how this led me to my current position at BotXO.
+In this blog post, I will be sharing some of the things I reflected on when I was looking for my first full-time job and how this led me to my current position at BotXO.

 Who am I?